Ambrosus (AMB) Price Down 39.2% Over Last Week

-Ambrosus (AMB) traded down 12.7% against the dollar during the 24-hour period ending at 12:00 PM ET on September 30th.
-One Ambrosus coin can now be purchased for $0.0171 or 0.00000087 BTC on major exchanges.
-Ambrosus has a market cap of $30.79 million and $10.25 million worth of Ambrosus was traded on exchanges in the last 24 hours.
-In the last seven days, Ambrosus has traded 39.2% lower against the dollar.
+Ambrosus (AMB) traded down 12.7% against the dollar during the 1-day period ending at 11:00 AM Eastern on October 1st.
+Ambrosus has a market capitalization of $30.79 million and $10.25 million worth of Ambrosus was traded on exchanges in the last day.
+One Ambrosus coin can currently be purchased for approximately $0.0168 or 0.00000087 BTC on major cryptocurrency exchanges.
+In the last seven days, Ambrosus has traded down 39.2% against the dollar.

 - DAPS Coin (DAPS) traded up 175.1% against the dollar and now trades at $0.0000 or 0.00000000 BTC.